ansible/ansible-documentation/docs/docsite/rst/community/security_policy.rst

 .. note::

    Third-party collections or plugins hosted outside the listed organizations are out of scope but are encouraged to adopt compatible practices.
-   Red Hat works with maintainers of the repos under the above GitHub Orgs, that is, Red Hat helps triage and provide fixes for third-party collections in the ansible-collections GitHub Org.
+   Red Hat works with maintainers of the repositories under the preceding GitHub organizations.
+Specifically, Red Hat helps triage and provide fixes for third-party collections in the ``ansible-collections`` GitHub organization.

 Maintained versions
 ====================

 Generally, only the latest release of an upstream project receives updates, including security patches.
-Earlier versions may receive critical fixes on a best-effort basis, but back-porting to unsupported versions is not guaranteed.
+Earlier versions may receive critical fixes on a best-effort basis but back-porting to unsupported versions is not guaranteed.
 End-of-Life versions receive no backports unless extraordinary circumstances warrant an exception approved by the Security Team.

 Some projects, such as Ansible Core, may backport security fixes into multiple supported versions depending on severity.